AdobeDocs/campaign-web.en/help/v8/email/generative-uc.md

     * **[!UICONTROL Use as reference content]**: The selected variation acts as a reference to generate more content.

-    * **[!UICONTROL Elaborate]**: Let the AI Assistant expand on certain points, offering more depth and detail for better engagement.
+    * **[!UICONTROL Elaborate]**: Let AI Assistant expand on certain points, offering more depth and detail for better engagement.

-    * **[!UICONTROL Summarize]**: For lengthy information, use the AI Assistant to create concise summaries that are easier for email recipients to digest.
+    * **[!UICONTROL Summarize]**: For lengthy information, use AI Assistant to create concise summaries that are easier for email recipients to digest.

-    * **[!UICONTROL Rephrase]**: The AI Assistant can present your message in different ways, helping to keep the content fresh for a variety of audiences.
+    * **[!UICONTROL Rephrase]**: AI Assistant can present your message in different ways, helping to keep the content fresh for a variety of audiences.

-    * **[!UICONTROL Use simpler language]**: Simplify the language with the AI Assistant to ensure the message is clear and accessible to all readers.
+    * **[!UICONTROL Use simpler language]**: Simplify the language with AI Assistant to ensure the message is clear and accessible to all readers.

     Additionally, adjust the **[!UICONTROL Tone]** and **[!UICONTROL Communication strategy]** of your content.